sky107/Repository-1/Golang/rest-api-gin-jwt/README.md

-JWT is an open source standard that defines compact and self-contained way of securely transmitting information betwene parties as a JSON object,
+JWT is an open source standard that defines compact and self-contained way of securely transmitting information betwene parties as a JSON object